...

 RV Depreciation Depending on the RV Brand

 When you buy a used RV, you want to make sure it’s one you’re familiar with.
 You don’t just want to take a chance on something that could break down on you.
 But what about those iconic brands known worldwide—the ones that everyone knows and loves?
 Do they really hold up well over time?
-Is anything special about these brands that makes them worth paying more for?
+Is there anything special about these brands that makes them worth paying more for?
 Analyzing some of the most popular RV brands people use reveals a few answers.

 The research showed us that even though these brands aren’t necessarily known for being the cheapest RVs on the market, they tend to hold their value longer than those less famous.
 For example, we found that Airstreams sold better on average compared to Winnebagos.

 The price differences might seem small, but they add up.
 For example, if you bought a Winnebago for $400,000 and it depreciated to $200,000 over the next five-seven years, you’d lose $200,000 in value.
 On the flip side, if you bought an Airstream for $400,000 and it increased in value to $450,000 over the same period, you’d gain $45,000.
-So, if you’re looking to invest in an RV, consider whether you’ll benefit more from investing in a brand that’s more expensive now or one that’s cheaper later.

 RV Depreciation by Type of RV